by Mike Ratliff

 My brethren, in these last days of this present age we must not stop pursuing or striving for personal holiness, to purify ourselves just as Christ is pure.
 This means that we must be discerning and wise in what preachers and teachers of God’s Word with whom we invest our time.
 This is vital because the fruit of the false prophet will be of no value in our striving for holiness.
 Instead, they will teach things that have no ability to restrain the flesh, but will actually cause their followers to manifest evil.

-“Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
-On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
-And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’
-(Matthew 7:21-23 ESV)
+21 “Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.
+22 Many will say to Me on that day, ‘Lord, Lord, did we not prophesy in Your name, and in Your name cast out demons, and in Your name perform many miracles?’
+23 And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness.’
+Matthew 7:21-23 (NASB)

 Soli Deo Gloria!

 1J.C.
 Ryle, Holiness (1952 edition, London: James Clarke & Co), p. xv.